 By the time "White Lightning" was recorded, Jones had released four other studio albums and landed in the Top 10 eight times.
 "White Lightning" stayed at the top of the charts for five weeks.

-Several artists have covered “White Lightning,” including Hank Williams Jr., for his 1979 Whiskey Bent and Hell Bound album, and punk band the Fall, for their 1991 Shift-Work record.
-Sammy Kershaw also included the tune on his Jones tribute album, Do You Know Me — A Tribute to George Jones, which was released in 2014.
+Several artists have covered "White Lightning," including Hank Williams Jr., for his 1979 album Whiskey Bent and Hell Bound, and punk band the Fall, for their 1991 album Shift-Work.
+Sammy Kershaw also included the tune on his Jones tribute album, Do You Know Me -- A Tribute to George Jones, which was released in 2014.

 "White Lightning" is available for download on iTunes.